davispcosta/RunForYourLife/README.md

   ### Young Adult Stage
   In this stage, so much worries begin to disturb you.
 Now you have to collect money and, if you wanna marry, is best to start to collect hearts in the process.
 Now the life also begin to pass faster day by day, you getting older.
   #### Specific Objectivies
-  - Collect hearts to deblock marriage;
+  - Collect hearts to unlock marriage;
   - Collect fun activities for maintain your happiness;
   - Begin to be fitness or your health is going to decrease, get health food;
   - Collect good task results and internships to increase money.